 a.
 Per the policy: The foreign national must be an employee of the University for a minimum of four consecutive years (i.e., completed four consecutive years).

 i.
-HR-Staffing and Recruitment may waive this requirement if the request is endorsed in writing by the responsible Dean, unit Vice President, or their designee.
+University Legal Counsel may waive this requirement if the request is endorsed in writing by the responsible Dean, unit Vice President, or their designee.

-Labor Pool Testing is the process in which the University is required to determine if there are other qualified individuals who are currently legally authorized to work permanently in the US.
+As part of some Legal Permanent Residency (LPR) processes, the department may be required to conduct a Labor Pool Test.
+Labor Pool Testing is the process by which the University is required to determine if there are other qualified candidates for the position being sponsored who are U.S. citizens or legal permanent residents.
 This requires the department to create a job requisition and actively recruit the position to build and analyze an applicant pool.
 If a qualified candidate is found through this process, the University LPR sponsorship may need to be reconsidered.
 The department will be supported by the External Law Firm on this process and next steps.
+It is imperative that hiring departments follow the instructions for this process as provided by the external law firm.
+Failure to comply can result in delays in the LPR process.

 If a Labor Pool Test is required.
 Go into Workday and complete the below steps.
 Note: a new position/chair is not required for this process.